-Notifications Visualizer is a new Universal Windows Platform (UWP) app in the Store that helps developers design adaptive Live Tiles and interactive toast notifications for Windows 10.
+Notifications Visualizer is a new Windows app in the Store that helps developers design adaptive Live Tiles and interactive toast notifications for Windows 10.

 Notifications Visualizer provides instant visual previews of your tile and toast notification as you edit the XML payload, similar to Visual Studio's XAML editor/design view.
 The app also checks for errors, which ensures that you create a valid tile or toast notification payload.